austinbv/dino/README.md

 gem install dino
 ```

 Before using the microcontroller in Ruby, we need to flash it with the dino firmware (or "sketch" in Arduino lingo).
-This is needed **only once** for each board, but future dino versions may need reflashing for firmware functions.
+This is needed **once** for each board, but future dino versions may need reflashing to add functionality.

 #### 2) Install the Arduino IDE OR CLI